spacelift-io/user-documentation/docs/README.md

 # 👋 Hello, Spacelift!

-Spacelift is a specialized, continuous integration and deployment (CI/CD) platform for _infrastructure-as-code,_ currently supporting [Terraform](https://www.terraform.io/){: rel="nofollow"}, [Pulumi](https://www.pulumi.com/){: rel="nofollow"}, [CloudFormation](https://aws.amazon.com/cloudformation/){: rel="nofollow"}, and [Kubernetes](https://kubernetes.io/){: rel="nofollow"}.
+Spacelift is a sophisticated, continuous integration and deployment (CI/CD) platform for _infrastructure-as-code,_ currently supporting [Terraform](https://www.terraform.io/){: rel="nofollow"}, [Pulumi](https://www.pulumi.com/){: rel="nofollow"}, [CloudFormation](https://aws.amazon.com/cloudformation/){: rel="nofollow"}, and [Kubernetes](https://kubernetes.io/){: rel="nofollow"}.
 It's designed and implemented by long-time DevOps practitioners based on previous experience with large-scale installations - dozens of teams, hundreds of engineers, and tens of thousands of cloud resources.

 At the same time, Spacelift is super easy to get started with - you can go from zero to fully managing your cloud resources within less than a minute, with no pre-requisites.
 It integrates nicely with the large players in the field - notably [GitHub](integrations/source-control/github.md) and [AWS](integrations/cloud-providers/aws.md).